 There are plenty of well-known rules and remedies for anti-aging.
-We all know eye cream is a necessity and retinol is a game changer.
+We all know eye cream is a necessity and retinol is a game-changer.
 We’ve been told to schedule facials monthly and wash our makeup off before bed.
 But there are few common wrinkle-causing actions you’re probably doing on the regular—without even realizing it.
 I know, we were scared when we first heard too.

-Keep reading for the daily activities that are most certainly causing fine lines.
+Here are the daily activities that are most certainly causing fine lines.

 “Next time you’re applying eye shadow, mascara, or eyeliner, look at the face you’re making in the mirror.
 Most people raise their eyebrows up high and create lines across their forehead, With time, those lines will remain when your face is at rest.”

 “Similar to smokers lines around the mouth, little lines can form with repeat pursing of the lips.
 The tighter you purse your lips, and the harder your contract those muscles, the deeper the lines.”

 “Tech-neck is a new term that has popped up for wrinkles around the neck from staring down at your phone all day.
 Pay attention to the creases and folds that form when you’re peering down at your email—a wrinkly neck is sure to age your appearing quickly.”

 “If you’re squinting to read things clearly, you’ll not only strain the muscles in your eyes, but you’ll develop many more fine lines around them.
 Much like classic crow's-feet, repeating squinting and contraction of periocular muscles eventually lead to many lines around the eyes.
 So, pay attention to what makes you squint—an outdated weak prescription, walking around on a sunny day without sunglasses, etc.”